lasher47/PSTAT-131-FinalProject/README.md

 Codebook is in the data/raw folder along with the Kaggle dataset.

 results stores the results of our cross-validated models.

+images folder were for some images in the actual markdown file and render.